-101 Kids Indoor Activity Ideas – Fun Things To Do When You’re At Home With Your Children
+101 Kids Indoor Activities At Home – Fun Things To Do When You’re At Home With Your Children

-Here are 101 kids indoor activity ideas…a big old list of things to do when you’re at home with your children…
+Here are 101 kids indoor activities at home…a big old list of things to do when you’re at home with your children…

-In a bid to spark some activity inspiration, I wanted to pull together a giant list of kids indoor activity ideas including apps, things you can watch, read, listen to, get active with, art and craft ideas and more.
+In a bid to spark some activity inspiration, I wanted to pull together a giant list of ideas for kids indoor activities at home, including apps, things you can watch, read, listen to, get active with, art and craft ideas and more.

 There are also some sanity savers for parents at the end, because I reckon we all need these, right?